Sevinç Çorlu

-Sevinç Çorlu (born December 3, 1990) is a Turkish women's football defender currently playing in the Turkish Women's First Football League for Fenerbahçe in İstanbul with jersey number 24.
+Sevinç Çorlu (born December 3, 1990) is a Turkish women's footballer who plays as a defender.
 She is member of the Turkey women's national team since 2008.

 Career

 Club

 Sevinç Çorlu began her football career after she obtained her license on May 11, 2007.
 During her high school years, she played in the school team Ümraniye Mevlana Lisesispor for one season.
 She then became part of the club Ataşehirspor in the 2009–10 season, where she plays since then uninterrupted.
 Currently, she is captain of the team.

 Çorlu enjoyed to successive league championships in the 2010–11 and 2011–12 seasons.
 She participated at the 2011–12 UEFA Women's Champions League and 2012–13 UEFA Women's Champions League matches.

-In August 2018, she transferred to the Izmir-based rival Konak Belediyespor.
+In August 2018, she transferred to the İzmir-based rival Konak Belediyespor.
 She took part in three matches of the 2017–18 UEFA Women's Champions League qualifying round.